 Setting the Public Key

-To add a new key to your Bitbucket repo, navigate to
+To add a new SSH key to allow Forestry to push to your BitBucket repository, navigate to https://bitbucket.org/account/settings/ssh-keys/.

 Click Add key to add a new key.
 You can use the Label field to add an identifier for this key so you will know what it’s being used for later on.
 In the Key field, paste in the public key provided by Forestry.
 Click the Add key button to save this key.